RXNT/site-mkt/readme.md

 - `DB_CONNECTION_STRING` to contain a connection string for a SQL Server.

 The solution also contains a `docker-compose.yml` file that can be used to run the site locally using Docker.

+## Azure Authentication

+`azure-setup.ps1` creates a custom role and service principal intended for authenticating Terraform.